Freeno83/Ignition-Training/README.md

 # Ignition-Training

-Training materials for learning Ignition SCADA from home This is an example project for learning Ignition SCADA at home.
+This is an example project for learning Ignition SCADA at home.
 Attached above is code and explanation for controlling a DC motor.
 At the links below are the other hardware which are connected to this project: